Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/blizzardborn.md

 abilities_top:
   - name: "Snow Vision"
-    desc: "  The blizzardborn ignores the [[concealed|concealed]] condition from falling snow."
+    desc: "  The blizzardborn ignores the [[rules/conditions.md#Concealed|concealed]] condition from falling snow."
 abilities_mid:
   - name: "Shattering Ice"
     desc: "⬲ __Trigger__ An enemy hits the blizzardborn with an attack that deals physical damage __Effect__  A portion of the blizzardborn's body shatters into an explosion of razor sharp ice crystals and blinding snow that deals 2d6 (2d6) piercing damage to opponents in a 5-foot emanation (DC 24 basic Reflex save).
-Anyone who fails is also [[blinded|blinded]] for 1 round (or 3 rounds on a critical failure)."
+Anyone who fails is also [[rules/conditions.md#Blinded|blinded]] for 1 round (or 3 rounds on a critical failure)."
 abilities_bot:
   - name: "Ice Burrow"
     desc: "  The blizzardborn can [[Burrow]] through ice or snow with a."